OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:114

-> You are my hiding place and my shield;
+> You are my refuge and my shield;
-> I wait for Your word.
+> I hope in Your word.

 ## Psalm 119:115